kubeflow/kubeflow/docs_dev/releasing.md

 ## Releasing a new version of the website

 With each stable release, we should also release a corresponding version of the Kubeflow [website](www.kubeflow.org).
 Each version of the website is generated from a separate [branch](https://github.com/kubeflow/website/branches) of the kubeflow/website repository.
-If documentation needs to be fixed, the changes should be commited to master and then cherry-pick to the proper release branch.
+If documentation needs to be fixed, the changes should be commited to master and then cherry-picked to the proper release branch.

 Releasing a new version on the website requires the following steps:

 1. When documentation for a release is complete, create a new versioned branch under the website [repository](https://github.com/kubeflow/website).
 This should follow the same format as Kubeflow releases (i.e.
-`v${MAJOR}.${MINOR}-branch').
+`v${MAJOR}.${MINOR}-branch`).

 1. Set up [netlify](https://www.netlify.com/):
    * Login with your Github credentials